SantosJGND/Galaxy_KDE_classifier/README.md

 their location along the genome of focal accessions.
 Procfile, requirements and gitignore files are automatically produced so that the appplication can be readily set up on any server as well as locally.

 - Comaniciu D and Meer P. 2002.
 Mean shift: A robust approach toward feature space analysis.
 IEEE Trans Patt Mach Int 24: 603-619.

+- Fuller DQ, Sato YI, Castillo C, Qin L, Weisskopf AR, Kingwell-Banham EJ, Song J, Ahn SM and Van Etten, J. 2010.
+Consilience of genetics and archaeobotany in the entangled history of rice.
+Archae and Anthro Sci 2: 115-131.